As someone who likes to run for miles, I understand the importance of supplements and proper nutrition to enhance performance.

 One group of participants with knee osteoarthritis took 1,200 milligrams of Ibuprofen per day, while the other took 1,500 milligrams of turmeric extract per day for 4 weeks.

-At the end of the 4-week period, it was discovered that the effects of turmeric were comparable to those of Ibuprofen.
+At the end of the 4-week period, it was discovered that turmeric’s effects were comparable to those of Ibuprofen.
 However, turmeric showed weaker side effects on gastrointestinal health.

 With that, turmeric could be considered a safer alternative to ibuprofen.
 Thanks to its anti-inflammatory and recovery effects, it could also improve athletic performance in endurance athletes.